 “I’m afraid I don’t provide or facilitate that service,” Gregory says finally.
 He glances at his tablet, skimming through the ever-present scheduling app.
 The firm’s next appointment isn’t due for another hour, and the terse, informative note certainly makes no mention of small children.

 “But you’re lawyers,” the little boy points out, which isn’t expressly true.
 Gregory is a consultant, though often there are lawyers involved.
 Often, there are many kinds of people involved.

 The boy hops a little from foot to foot.
 He’s wearing a scarf, but no coat or mittens.
-“Dad said lawyers do the devil’s work.
-Can you tell me where I can find him?”
+“Dad said, lawyers do the devil’s work.
+Do you know where I can, um, find him?”

 “Your father?”
 Gregory asks, at a loss.

 “The devil,” the boy says, frowning.
 Then his face smooths over.
 “Dad died.
 Is the devil here?”

 There isn’t a devil, Gregory almost says, but he’s not sure if that’s a thing you say to a child—that there’s no Santa Claus or Tooth Fairy, that there are no gods or devils.

 “Oh.”
 The boy pulls his hands back, leaving a faint smear of grime that’s already causing Gregory to reach for the eco-friendly bottle of spray cleaner.
 There’s a soft, organic-cotton cloth beside it, because Gregory is nothing if not fastidious.

 The boy disappears.
 Gregory wipes down the counter, mops up the melted snow the kid tracked in, and ruthlessly organizes his austere work area.